Inder-singh001/inder/Readme1.md

 - Define test cases and run the mobile application or any of its subcomponents
 - Create Front-end cross-platform client applications, by defining pages and graphical component
 ### No Code Studio
+No Code Studio usually used for making forms to store data in the databases at the back-end.
+Some features are:
+- Sharing and Publishing Forms
+- Exploring Collected datan
+- Integrating with back end Systems
+- Collaborative Design

+---
 ## Installation
 Convertigo is an open source LOW Code/NO Code Application platform for a full stack mobile or web application development.
 To install Convertigo,